 On December 1, 1995, he launched the Adrenaline Vault, an award-winning video game publication, that was widely regarded as one of the world's most dependable sources of industry news.

 On June 26, 1997, he launched the Cyberathlete Professional League.
 The CPL was the global organization that first defined PC videogame competitions as a true professional sport.
-Under Munoz's ten-year management, the CPL hosted 60 international tournament events in North America, South America, Europe, Asia and Australia.
+Under Munoz's twelve-year management, the CPL hosted 60 international tournament events in North America, South America, Europe, Asia and Australia.
 The CPL also sanctioned 600 international qualifiers, and awarded over $3 million in cash prizes.
-Due to his pioneering work at the CPL, Angel Munoz is widely regarded as the father of modern esports, now a multi-billion dollar industry.
+Due to his pioneering work at the CPL, Angel Munoz is widely regarded as the father of esports, now a multi-billion dollar industry.

 On August 21, 2010, he sold the CPL, to the Singaporean investment firm WoLong Ventures, Ltd. Subsequently, The CPL moved its headquarters and operations to China.